wanessascerqueira/Stack-Overflow-Post-Analysis/question_1_tag_performance/README.md

 - **Single Tags:** Which tags on Stack Overflow questions lead to the most answers and the highest accepted answer rate for the current year?
 Which tags lead to the least?
 - **Tag Pairs:** How do combinations of tags (co-occurring tags) impact answers and acceptance rates?

+> **Data year analyzed:** 2022
+> Note: The query dynamically detects the latest available year in the dataset.
+Although the current year is 2025, the most recent data available in BigQuery public dataset is from 2022.

 The results provide actionable insights for understanding community engagement around specific topics or topic combinations.

 ---